deytalytics/dataproductpoc-docs/dp-performance.md

 As data products have standardised interfaces this should be achievable.

-Further efficiency can be provided by allowing field parameters to be passed to the data product that would allow a data product such as a REST API to simulate some of what SQL can achieve. e.g. the REST API developer could code to return a grouped, ordered and filtered UK food sales data set if the following query parameters were provided.
+Further efficiency can be provided by allowing query parameters to be passed to the data product that would allow a data product such as a REST API to simulate some of what SQL can achieve. e.g. the REST API developer could code to return a grouped, ordered and filtered UK food sales data set if the following query parameters were provided.